 Risk Snapshot

-Ratings represent risk relative to the contiguous United States.
-100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
+Ratings represent risk relative to North America.
+100 is the highest risk for the hazard and 1 is the lowest, but does not indicate no risk.
 Flood and fire are rated based on the buildings in New Orleans exposed to these hazards.
 See hazard sections below and check your address for details.

 New Orleans is heavily impacted by climate change because of its water-related vulnerabilities such as sea level rise, tornadoes, and flooding.
 A key factor behind these risks in New Orleans is the city’s very low elevation levels.
 The site on the Mississippi river, near the Gulf of Mexico, was historically mostly a wetland area.
 When swamps were drained, it led to subsidence (sinking) of the land levels.
 Now the city rests 6 feet below sea level on average.